-- (b) Offset (eliminate) the carrying amount of the 1.4.2 Investment in Associates and Joint Ventures parent company's investment in each subsidiary and the parent company's portion of equity of each subsidiary.
+- (b) Offset (eliminate) the carrying amount of the parent company's investment in each subsidiary and the parent company's portion of equity of each subsidiary.
 Business combinations policy explains how to account for any related goodwill. - (c) Eliminate in full intragroup assets and liabilities, equity, income, expenses and cash flows relating to transactions between entities of the group (profits or losses resulting from intragroup transactions that are recognized in assets, such as inventory and fixed assets, are eliminated in full).
 Intragroup losses may indicate an impairment that requires recognition in the consolidated financial statements.
 Ind AS 12 Income Taxes applies to temporary differences that arise from the elimination of profits and losses resulting from intragroup transactions.